Sunset Lookout features stunning panoramic scenery along the scenic Icefields Parkway in Banff National Park, Alberta, Canada.

 The hike to panoramic Sunset Lookout is possible to achieve by maintaining an aggressive pace, given this is the fourth hike of the day after Parker Ridge, Hilda Glacier and Panther Falls.
 The hike from the trail-head along the Icefields Parkway to Sunset Lookout is 4.5 KM (2¾ miles) one-way with an elevation gain of 390 m (1,280 ft).

 The Sunset Pass trail-head is clearly signed along the Icefields Parkway about 17 KM (10⅝ miles) north of Saskatchewan Crossing.
 The drive home to a late dinner at The Crossing Resort will be short.
-The few remaining vehicles in the parking area likely belong to backpackers enjoying a retreat at the incredibly beautiful Pinto Lake.
+The few remaining vehicles in the parking area likely belong to backpackers enjoying a retreat at the incredibly beautiful Pinto Lake in the large valley beyond.
 Late day sun sparkles from water in the pristine wetlands surrounding the parking area.

 The trail winds into dense forest accented by shadows and sunbeams.
 Terrain is fairly rugged on this well-used and popular trail as sustained ascent is aggressive over tree roots and occasional rocky outcroppings.
 Periodic level spots of good quality, tranquil trail provide intermittent welcome relief on the ascent.